cyber-dojo/versioner/README.md

 (on `master` at `HEAD`).
 - reissue the `cyber-dojo up ...` command.

-You can automate creating a fake `cyberdojo/versioner:latest` using a bash script:
+You can automate creating a fake `cyberdojo/versioner:latest` using this bash script:
 ```bash
 #!/usr/bin/env bash
 set -Eeu